 In fact, many of my clients develop a long-term series and they often receive emails from their happy prospects (and now lifelong fans!) who boast with gratitude for the value they receive from their emails.
 And the best thing?
 It’s all happening automatically.

 In this post, I will outline some best practice and ideas for your emails and define what is an email nurture sequence so you can continue to move your prospects down towards a full-hearted “yes” while growing your authority in the meantime.
+Before I begin, please note that powerful client communication is essential to small businesses, and that Keap can help take your email campaigns to the next level.

 Best practices for long-term nurture series

-Before I dive into the best practices I want to explain something that you might not realize.
+Let me explain something that you might not realize.
 If you’re sending consistent emails to your prospects, you are already doing a form of a long-term nurture.
 The thing is, though?
 It’s not automated.

 And because it’s not automated, it’s more likely to come across as sporadic or irrelevant to your prospects meaning they are more likely to disengage.
 It's imperative to adhere to email nurture best practices.